kenneth-olwing/App-TestOnTap/extras/Java/TAPGenerator/README.txt

 in the config so this jar is not attempted to run.
 Vice versa, for java code that does tests, you should package them in jars and set the Main-Class (to ensure the main class is started) and the Class-Path (to find the TAPGenerator) attributes in the manifest.
-See the SampleJavaSuite extra.
+See the SampleSuite extra.